-ZEULIDE DEPOT is contraindicated in women, especially those who are or may become pregnant while receiving the drug as it may cause fetal harm when administered to a pregnant woman (see 2 CONTRAINDICATIONS).
+ZEULIDE DEPOT is contraindicated in pregnant women as it may cause fetal harm when administered to a pregnant woman (see 2 CONTRAINDICATIONS).

 7.1.2 Breast-feeding

 ZEULIDE DEPOT is contraindicated (see 2 CONTRAINDICATIONS) in nursing women as safety and effectiveness have not been established in this group of patients.